datastax/python-driver/docs/api/cassandra/protocol.rst

     .. automethod:: decode_message

+.. _faster_deser:

 Faster Deserialization
 ----------------------
 When python-driver is compiled with Cython, it uses a Cython-based deserialization path to deserialize messages.
-There are two additional ProtocolHandler classes that can be used to deserialize response messages: the first is ``LazyProtocolHandler`` and the second is ``NumpyProtocolHandler``.They can be used as follows:
+By default, the driver will use a Cython-based parser that returns lists of rows similar to the pure-Python version.
+In addition, there are two additional ProtocolHandler classes that can be used to deserialize response messages: ``LazyProtocolHandler`` and ``NumpyProtocolHandler``.
+They can be used as follows:

 .. code:: python